englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 # $(Fuse Troubleshooting Guide)

+## General tips
+- When you have upgraded Fuse since the last time you built a project, clean the project before building (run `uno clean`).

 ## Logs
 When investigating issues it's often useful to check the logs written by Fuse and the editor plugins.
 These can be be found in: